Purplewells/StudentHealthcare/README.md

 - Unified data stored in HAPI FHIR server
 The viewer consumes and displays normalised records.

-This architecture works well for a student project scenario for the following reasons :
+This architecture works well as a student project for the following reasons :
-- You demonstrate fundamental ETL skills
+- Allows us to demonstrate fundamental Extract, Transform, Load (ETL) skills
-- You understand healthcare data structures and how they work
+- Allows the understanding of healthcare data structures and how they work
-- You build FHIR-like normalisation logic
+- Facilitates the use of open source tools to build FHIR-like normalisation logic
-- You use SSIS + Python + PowerShell in a coordinated system ( in a scenario when you want to develop your own transformation engine without relying on Mirth Connect )
+- We have the option to use our own developed engine, tapping into the use of native SSIS + Python + PowerShell in a coordinated system ( in a scenario when we want to establish our own transformation engine without relying on Mirth Connect )
-- You simulate real clinics without needing real patient data
+- We can simulate real clinics without needing real patient data
-- You can show dashboards, queries, or analytics on normalised data
+- We can show dashboards, queries, or analytics on normalised data